Pjt727/classy/README.md

 # Overview
-Classy is a WIP project to aimed to provide student and teachers with an API to access class information of their school.
+Classy is a WIP project to aimed to provide students and teachers with an API to access class information of their school.